Breeding Location:

 Range and Habitat

-McCown's Longspur: Breeds from Alberta and southwestern Manitoba south to Dakotas, Wyoming, and Colorado.
-Spends winters from Nebraska and Colorado southward.
+McCown's Longspur: Breeds from southern Alberta and southwestern Saskatchewan south to Wyoming, Colorado, and the western Dakotas.
+Spends winters from Colorado southward, mostly in western Oklahoma, northern and western Texas, and inland areas of northwestern Mexico.
 Found in shortgrass prairies, native grasslands, pastures, and agricultural areas.

 Breeding and Nesting